AustinCodingAcademy/PHPIntro/Homework/hw3.md

 Compress (zip) the directory when you are finished and email the zip to [ryan@austincodingacademy.com](mailto:ryan@austincodingacademy.com) and
 [clofton@austincodingacademy.com](mailto:clofton@austincodingacademy.com).
 The subject of the email should be `PHP Intro Assignment 3`.
+Make sure you use that subject so we can easily find your homework.

 Topics covered
 --------------